 In beer production, supply relies on many factors beyond demand.
 The fluctuating cost of raw ingredients, such as hops, grain or malt can cause beer prices to rise and has a bearing on what customers are prepared to pay.

 For the art of craft

 There’s no question the demand for beer has remained strong over time, having been around some 5,000 years.
-Fast forward to the twenty first century and preference for fresh artesian produce has seen a significant growth in the demand for authentic craft beer products.
+Fast forward to the twenty first century and preference for fresh artisan produce has seen a significant growth in the demand for authentic craft beer products.
 Craft brewing relies on high quality ingredients to produce a variety of unique tastes and flavours.

-The growing popularity for craft beers has led to an unprecedented pressures on the global hop supply.
+The growing popularity for craft beers has led to an unprecedented pressure on the global hop supply.
 This unpretentious herb plays a very important role in creating the many varieties of craft beer on the market.

 Growth of Beer